-- Open and maintain an Activity Log (See Support Documentation, Activity Log). - □ Initiate, gather, or update a time report from all applicable personnel assigned to the emergency/disaster for each shift (include time reports from each school site).
-(See Sample Disaster Labor Record in the Support Documentation). - Ensure that time reports are accurate and prepared in compliance with LAUSD policy. - Ensure that time reports identify scope of work and site-specific work location. - Ensure that time reports are signed. - Close out time reports prior to personnel leaving emergency assignment. - Maintain separate logs for overtime hours. - Establish and maintain a file of time reports on owned, rented, donated and mutual aid equipment (including charges for fuel, parts, services and operators).
+- □ Initiate, gather, or update a time report from all applicable personnel assigned to the emergency/disaster for each shift (include time reports from each school site. - Ensure that time reports are accurate and prepared in compliance with LAUSD policy. - Ensure that time reports identify scope of work and site-specific work location. - Ensure that time reports are signed. - Close out time reports prior to personnel leaving emergency assignment. - Maintain separate logs for overtime hours. - Establish and maintain a digital file of time reports on owned, rented, donated and mutual aid equipment (including charges for fuel, parts, services, and operators).
 Track the type of equipment used, make/model numbers, date and time of usage, operator name/agency affiliation, charges for fuel, parts, and services.
 Track district-owned equipment separate from rented equipment.

-- Post personnel travel and work hours, assignment to a specific incident (location by address when possible), transfers, promotions, specific pay provisions, and terminations to personnel time documents. - Track all travel requests, forms, and claims. - Ensure that all employee identification information is verified to be correct on the time report. - Ensure that all volunteers maintain detailed and accurate time cards. - Establish and maintain a file for staff time records within the first shift for each person. - □ Maintain records security. - □ Keep records on each shift (Twelve-hour shifts recommended). - Coordinate with the Personnel Unit of the Logistics Section. - Assist sections and branches/groups/units in establishing a system for collecting equipment time reports.
+- Post personnel travel and work hours, assignment to a specific incident (location by address when possible), transfers, promotions, specific pay provisions, and terminations to personnel time documents. - Track all travel requests, forms, and claims. - Ensure that all employee identification information is verified to be correct on the time report. - Ensure that all volunteers maintain detailed and accurate time cards. - Establish and maintain a file for staff time records within the first shift for each person. - Maintain records security. - Given the set of the s - Coordinate with the Personnel Unit of the Logistics Section.

+- Establish and maintain burn rate for staffing EOC and staffing District overall response to emergency. - Assist sections and branches/groups/units in establishing a system for collecting equipment time reports.